yusufekerdiker/javaMail/README.md

 <h2>Current Roadmap:</h2>
 <pre>
+1.)
 WRITE BETTER AND MORE UNDERSTANDABLE README AND APP DESCRIPTION

+2.)
 Add fullscreen button

-Add delete attachment
+3.)Add delete attachment

+4.)
 Make it responsive for fullscreen

+5.)
 Create undo-redo button with memento pattern for message area

+6.)
 Make the design "from \n mail", not "from: email"

+7.)
 Add logging on every send mail button click

+8.)
 Add custom JOptionPane and it will send string where it is used and that sent string will be printed inside the error box
 </pre>